Shoulder pain

 Recovery time varies depending on the cause of the pain.
 Mild overuse injuries can improve within a few weeks with proper treatment, while conditions like frozen shoulder can take several months or longer to heal.

-Is it common for the pain to get worse at night?
+Is it common for the pain to worsen at night?

-Yes, many people find that shoulder pain gets worse at night, especially when lying on the affected side.
+Yes, many people experience shoulder pain worsening at night, especially when lying on the affected side.
 Using an extra pillow to support the arm or sleeping on your back can help reduce the pain.

 When is surgery necessary for shoulder pain?

-Surgery is usually considered when conservative treatments have not provided sufficient relief, or in cases of severe injuries such as a rotator cuff tear.
-The decision to have surgery should be made in consultation with an orthopedic surgeon.
+Surgery is usually considered when conservative treatments have not provided sufficient relief, or for severe injuries such as rotator cuff rupture.
+The decision regarding surgery should be made in consultation with an orthopedic surgeon.